Towards Comparative Area Studies 2.0

 The GIGA is committed to advancing CAS, the institute’s flagship methodological approach.
 The institute is convinced that CAS works best when embedded in a ‘Global Approach’ to scholarship – an approach that focuses on globally relevant topics, is mindful of local perspectives and involves close cooperation with partners in different world regions, and disseminates its findings globally through renowned research outlets and to policymakers.

 The CAS approach has garnered attention across the globe.
 Most recently, the QMMR newsletter of the American Political Science Association (APSA), a premier forum for discussing state-of-the-art qualitative and mixed-methods research, engaged with the 2018 volume, devoting a full symposium to CAS.
 The symposium, organised by Ryan Saylor (University of Tulsa), raises a number of interesting questions and issues which will be addressed in a successor volume to the 2018 book edited by Ahram, Köllner, and Sil.
-The three scholars have joined forces again, organising a series of web-based seminars on CAS which will get underway in spring 2021.
+The three scholars have joined forces again, organising a series of web-based seminars on CAS which got underway in March 2021 (programme).
 These seminars will culminate in a final bookmaking workshop at the GIGA in Hamburg scheduled for spring 2022.
-Numerous well-known scholars based in Europe, North America, and beyond have already signed up to this exciting initiative.
+Numerous well-known scholars based in Europe, North America, and beyond have signed up to this exciting initiative.
 CAS 2.0 is in the making.
 Stay tuned.